mattyoung101/open_eda_builder/README.md

 - GTKWave
 - More nextpnr architectures (e.g. iCE40)

-**Disclaimer:** This repository is mainly for personal use by me for my systems.
+**Disclaimer:** This repository is mainly for personal use by me on my systems.
 It may work on yours.
 That being said, I am not a Docker expert, and this is not a full time project.
 These binaries may be out of date, blow up your system, or not compile at all.
 Use at your own risk.